 The impact of his research spans from publications in top tier HCI conferences such as CHI, TEI, and NIME, journals including Leonardo and IEEE Pervasive Computing, to design awards and art exhibitions.
 Several of his work were awarded the Fast Company Innovation by Design Award, and have been shown in art exhibitions at SIGGRAPH ASIA, CHI, TEI, and more.
 His work A Flying Pantograph was included in the Otherly Space / Knowledge exhibition at the Asia Culture Center along with some of the most prominent new media artists today.
-In 2014, He was an artist-in-residence at Microsoft Research Studio 99 where he created Remnance of Form – an interactive light and shadow installation.
-His work has received extensive media coverage from BBC, WIRED, Discovery, Fast Company and so on, and he was invited to national and international events including Sebasi+Pan, TEDx events, Seoul Digital Forum, and more.
+In 2014, He was an artist-in-residence at Microsoft Research Studio 99 where he created Remnance of Form, an interactive light and shadow installation.

 Monday, February 26, 2024